adrelanos/Whonix-documentation/Security Guide.md

 *On a Windows 2000, Windows XP or Windows Server 2003 host computer, you can use host-only networking in combination with the Internet connection sharing feature in Windows to allow a virtual machine to use the host's dial-up networking adapter or other connection to the Internet.
 See your Windows documentation for details on configuring Internet connection sharing."*

 * (1) If you want to SSH or VNC your Whonix-Workstation your safest bet could be to do it from another Whonix-Workstation.
-If they are within the same virtual LAN, they can see each other.
+When using Virtual Machines, if they are within the same virtual LAN, they can see each other.
+When using Physical Isolation, if they are within the same LAN, they can see each other.
-* (2) Or you could run those services using [hidden services](https://sourceforge.net/p/whonix/wiki/Security/#hidden-services) and to access them though another Whonix-Workstation...
+* (2) Or you could run those services using [hidden services](https://sourceforge.net/p/whonix/wiki/Security/#hidden-services) and to access them through another Whonix-Workstation...
 * (3) ...or from the host using the ordinary torification methods.
-* (4) Alternatively you could from the host SSH into Whonix-Gateway (see [File Transfer]) and from there SSH into Whonix-Workstation.
-(If you are interested in that approach and need more information, try searching for "Chaining SSH" or "SSH hopping".)
+* (4) Alternatively you could from the host SSH into Whonix-Gateway (see [File Transfer] for instructions) and from there SSH into Whonix-Workstation.

 In any case (3) and (4) you would weaken isolation between host and Whonix-Workstation.